gLuColte/glucolte.github.io/principles.md

 ---

+### 12. Presence Defines Value

+Time itself cannot be wasted — every moment passes either way.
+What gives it value is how fully you inhabit it.

+Be immersed in what you do: focus, use your best capabilities, and let each moment be an opportunity to learn or grow.
+Whether it’s work, rest, or play, it matters if you’re truly there for it.

+The true waste is not in the activity itself, but in half-living it — doing one thing while wishing you were elsewhere, distracted, or regretting.

+---

+### 13. Responsibility Anchors Freedom

+One has to decide they must do something.
+Without that decision, freedom drifts into suffering.
+Responsibility is not just imposed from outside — it is chosen.
+To pursue any ideal — family, wealth, or a simple, carefree life — you must accept the responsibilities that sustain it.

+The wrong responsibilities crush, but the right ones give life weight and direction.
+Decide what you will carry, and let it anchor the life you want to build.

+---

 ## From Principles to Practice

 Principles provide direction, but they are still broad.
 In difficult moments, choices are rarely between “good and bad,” but between two paths that both feel uncertain.